Corpse Killer: Development

 John Lafia directed the live-action footage, which was filmed on location in the Caribbean, with most scenes being shot in Puerto Rico.
 The actors portraying the zombies wore latex masks.

-Sega Saturn features

-The Sega Saturn version of the title was released with the subtitle of "Graveyard Edition".
+The Sega Saturn version of the game was released with the subtitle "Graveyard Edition".
 This version features a few exclusives such as full-screen video (other versions have the FMV boxed in), improved video quality, a difficulty select (ranging from normal to bloodthirsty to cannibal), items and power-ups that drop down from the top of the screen and can be shot and collected, and "in your face" zombie attacks.
 These attacks involve a zombie that pops up immediately in front of the "camera" and attacks the player.
 They can only be killed with armor-piercing rounds or Datura rounds.
 The Saturn version is also the only version of the game to lack light gun support (though there is no mention of light guns in the manual or packaging for the 3DO version, it does in fact include light gun support).